The impact of ANZUS and SEATO on global politics

 Its language is somewhat vague, focusing on consultation and action in the face of any threat to the territorial integrity, political independence, or security of the member parties in the Pacific.

-The ANZUS Treaty has only been invoked once since its inception - in 2001, when Australian Prime Minister John Howard declared military support for the United States' 'War on Terror’ following the September 11 terrorist attacks.
+In fact, the ANZUS Treaty has only been invoked once since its inception.
+In 2001, Australian Prime Minister John Howard pledged military support for the United States' 'War on Terror’ following the September 11 terrorist attacks by citing Article IV of the treaty, which calls for action in case of an armed attack.

-Since the 1980s, due to New Zealand's stance as a nuclear-free country, the United States has declared that it is no longer bound to honour its ANZUS commitments to New Zealand.
+The US viewed this as a breach of New Zealand's ANZUS treaty obligations and, on September 17, 1986, the United States declared that it is no longer bound to honour its ANZUS commitments to New Zealand.

 The SEATO Agreement